robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 think this is significant because it shows a deemphasis on jQuery (even though it is also listed later).
 What does this mean?
 It means learn JavaScript.
 Seems obvious but worth saying.
-It used to be you really just needed to know jQuery and you were good, not anymore.

-### No PHP

-Nope.
-No surprise there.
-PHP is dying.
-Don't waste your time.
-Disagree?
-Cool story bro.
-Go blog about why you disagree with the very guys who created the thing in the first place.

-### Light on jQuery

-Even though it is listed because anyone who has been around over the last decade should at least recognize and be able to deal with jQuery the trend is clearly moving toward more powerful CSS alternatives and 'native' JavaScript.
-Most of the reasons jQuery was valuable when the browsers were all over the place and no consistency existed have faded, yet there is still a lot of legacy jQuery code out there to decipher and improve.
+It used to be you really just needed to know jQuery and you were good, not anymore. jQuery is listed because anyone who has been around over the last decade should at least recognize and be able to deal with jQuery when they have to support older code.
+Most of the reasons jQuery was valuable when the browsers had no consistent standard have faded, yet there is still a lot of legacy jQuery code out there to decipher and improve.

 ### Heavy on the Angular, Backbone and Ember